- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.

 Our Fave Cannabis Products for Sleep

-We’ve tried a ton of different products touting the benefits of cannabis for sleep.
-Here are some of our top contenders that you might want to try.
+We’ve tried it all!
+There’s a ton of different products out there touting the benefits of cannabis for sleep.
+Here are some of the top contenders that you might want to try.
 They include a few of the permanent staples on our nightstands.
 Keep in mind that, in the US, legal cannabis has to be grown and processed in the state where it’s sold.
 So, the availability of these products will vary depending on where you live.

 Rose Los Angeles Rose Delights

-If you’re in California, these Rose Delights and a few other states are a must!
+These Rose Delights are also a must try.
 Formulated with a holistic approach, they don’t contain any isolates or additives.
 So, the flower’s natural flavor and terpenes are preserved for maximum effect.
-Added bonus: they taste just like really good Turkish Delight!
+Added bonus: they taste like really good Turkish Delight!

 Potli Dream Honey